 Post Docs and Preparing for the Job Market: Academic Jobs, Interviewing, Public History Jobs, Secondary Education Jobs, Foreign Jobs, Negotiating an Offer

-Due to the lack of students entering the teaching profession, shortages of teachers are already appearing and will increase over the next decade.
+Due to the lack of students entering the teaching profession, shortages of qualified elementary and secondary education teachers are already appearing and will increase over the next decade.
 With the renewed emphasis on the humanities and social sciences along with international studies within the high schools, job opportunities will increase.
-Students may want to consider a double major so as to be prepared to take advantage of any and all employment opportunities.
+Students may want to consider a double major with multiple teaching certifications so as to be prepared to take advantage of all employment opportunities.

 History provides one of the best backgrounds for entry into law school.
 The comprehensive knowledge acquired from history joins with the more technical and specific training in law to provide employment as lawyers, legal researchers, and governmental workers.